 International business environment

-- The top producers of grapefruit are China, US, Mexico, South Africa and Turkey.
-SA is the top exporter and, after the US, the top processor (USDA, 2018).
+- The top producers of grapefruit are China, USA, Mexico, SA and Turkey.
+SA is the top exporter (USDA, 2020) and, after the US, the top processor (USDA, 2020).

-- Find the citrus option at www.freshplaza.com and the monthly “Citrus: World Markets and Trade” from the USDA at https://apps.fas.usda.gov/psdonline/circulars/citrus.pdf
+- Find the updates of different citrus fruit at www.freshplaza.com and the bi-annual “Citrus: World Markets and Trade” from the USDA at https://apps.fas.usda.gov/psdonline/circulars/citrus.pdf

 South Africa: imports and exports

 The decision by the UK to leave the EU is a cause for optimism.
 Since it has no citrus industry, there is no need for protectionist measures like the EU has.
-In 2018, the South African citrus industry anticipates markets in the Philippines and Vietnam to open, and for greater access to the US market.
+The Citrus Growers’ Association continues to focus on opening and expanding market access in key markets including China, USA, India, Philippines, Japan, Vietnam and the EU (Chadwick, 2020).

 Local business environment